 Y chromosomal markers

-DNA Testing Systems uses a 44 Y-STR locus standard for male DNA tests.
-On a minimal basis, these results allow us to search the YHRD and form a picture of the geographical distribution and origin of your wider haplotype and its neighbors.
-On a more extended basis, this optimal number of markers lets us find potential matching male relatives you can correspond with in Ysearch and compare genealogical notes.
+DNA Testing Systems uses a 25 Y-STR locus standard for male DNA tests.
+These results allow us to search the YHRD and form a picture of the geographical distribution and origin of your wider haplotype and its neighbors.